vgentela/Brain-Computer-Interfaces/README.md

 The protocol for collecting this data consists of two stages: a psychotherapist reciting a stressful stimulus to the subject for 15 seconds and then having them imagine the situation for 15 seconds.
 Self-assessment establishes the stress levels the subject feels during this situation.
 This sequence is repeated for five more situations for a total of 6 runs.
 Baseline anxiety levels are established before and then again after testing.

 We've extracted the data from two different formats : h5py dataset object and .mat format.
-The following functions from the module [project_3.py](project_3.py) were used to perform data extraction.
+The following two functions from the module [project_3.py](project_3.py) were used to perform data extraction.

 **load_data_epoch_anxiety_levels**
 ```